-GRE: GRE Test Scores are not required and will not be considered as part of your application to any of our standalone history graduate programs.
+GRE: For all History standalone PhD and MA programs, GRE test Scores are not required and will not be considered as part of your application to any of our standalone history graduate programs.
 Below is a list of our joint programs and the GRE requirements.

 TOEFL: TOEFL required of all applicants who are not native English speakers (see Test Score Requirements on page 1).

 Writing Sample (all programs except Archives and Public History): An academic writing sample is required and should not exceed 35 pages double-spaced.